What is a “cold start”?

 config.yml

-, add the following code:secrets
+, add the following code:config.yml

 only shows up once in your config.yml